China's Premier Li Keqiang dropped in leadership shuffle

 Xi is expected to retain the top spot when the new Standing Committee is unveiled Sunday.

-Foreign media were not allowed into the first part of the meeting, presumably when the voting was taking place.
+Most media, including all the foreign journalists, were not allowed into the first part of the meeting when the voting was taking place.

-Former Chinese President Hu Jintao, Xi’s predecessor as party leader, was helped off the stage shortly after foreign media came in, sparking speculation about his health.
+Former Chinese President Hu Jintao, Xi’s predecessor as party leader, was helped off the stage a little more than two hours into the 3.5-hour meeting, sparking speculation about his health.

-Hu, 79, looked slightly disoriented as two assistants helped him stand but spoke briefly with Xi, whom he had been sitting next to in the front row.
+Hu, 79, spoke briefly with Xi, whom he had been sitting next to in the front row, before walking off with an assistant holding him by the arm.
 There was no official comment.
 Jiang Zemin, 96, who was president before Hu, did not appear at this congress.

+Only 11 women were among the 205 people named to the Central Committee, or about 5% of the total.
+Members of minority groups made up 4%.
+Those percentages were roughly the same as in the last Central Committee.

 An individual caught authorities by surprise last week by unfurling banners from an overpass in Beijing that called for Xi’s removal and attacked his government’s tough pandemic restrictions.